OpenDDS/OpenDDS/about/community-guidelines.md

 As part of our commitment to empowering technologists, both within our organization and without, to find inspiration in these values, we invest our resources in open source projects, and through those projects engage with the global open source community.

 With this collaboration comes the responsibility to communicate expectations, moderate public discourse, and respond to abuse as necessary.
-By outlining what we expect within our community, we hope to help you understand how best to collaborate in public OpenDDS forums (including mailing lists and the GitHub repository site).
+By outlining what we expect within our community, we hope to help you understand how best to collaborate in public OpenDDS forums (including the GitHub repository site).
 Reports of abuse will be investigated and may result in active moderation of any content that we determine to be in violation of these guidelines.

 ## Expectations

-The primary purpose of the OpenDDS mailing lists and GitHub Issues, Pull Requests, and Discussions is to discuss and collaborate on OpenDDS technology and projects.
+The primary purpose of the OpenDDS GitHub Issues, Pull Requests, and Discussions is to discuss and collaborate on OpenDDS technology and projects.
 To help maintain a safe, respectful, and productive space for all community members, we expect everyone to adhere to the following guidelines.

 - Be welcoming and open-minded
 - Be respectful